Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Quantum speedup in a guessing game

 We define an \emph{algorithmic quantum speedup} for the $\wSimon{w}{n}$ problem as better scaling with $N_w$ of the function $\NTS_Q$ [\cref{eq:NTS-wn}] than of the function $\NTS_C$ for the best possible classical strategy: $\NTS_Q = o(\min_{\pi} \NTS_C(\pi))$, where the minimum is taken over all classical strategies $\pi$.
 As follows from \cref{thm:cl-lower-bound}, the sufficient condition for such speedup is scaling with $N_w$ better than $\NTSClb$ defined in \cref{eq:NTSClb-def}.
 Since we do not know how exactly $\min_{\pi} \NTS_C(\pi)$ scales with $N_w$, we use that sufficient condition in our analysis.
 We determine the scaling by fitting two two-parameter models.
 Both models satisfy the constraint $\NTS(N_w=1)=0$, since when $N_w=1$ the only possible string is $b=1$, so no oracle calls are needed.

 First, consider a polylogarithmic (polylog) model in $N_w$:

 Second, consider a polynomial (poly) model in $N_w$:

 Since the classical lower bound scales as $N_w^{1/2}$ and therefore follows the poly model, an \emph{exponential} algorithmic quantum speedup is observed when $\NTS_Q$ follows the polylog model.
-If, instead, $\NTS_Q$ follows the poly model with $\beta_Q < \beta_C$ for a fixed $w$, a \emph{polynomial} speedup is observed.
+If, instead, $\NTS_Q$ follows the poly model with fitted exponent $\beta_Q<\beta_C=1/2$ over the fitted range, a \emph{polynomial} speedup in the $N_w$-based NTS metric is observed.
 We refer to $\alpha$ and $\beta$ as the scaling exponents.
 The fitting parameters $a$ and $b$ do not matter for scaling purposes.
 We explain how we determine which model is the better fit in \cref{sec:results}.